-\paragraph {Abstract definition of the Markovian dynamics on structure graphs.} We are now ready to define the Markovian dynamics on the set of structure graphs.
-For a given $t$ and a given weighted graph $\St(t)$: \begin {itemize} \item First, sample a weighted free spanning forest on $\St(t)$, and for each edge of this forest, sample independently a uniform random variable on $[t,0]$ that indicate when this edges appears. \item Then, construct the graph at time $s \in [t,0]$ by contracting all edges that have appeared before time $s$, and using the addition rule for weights (loosely speaking, when two sites $s_1$ and $s_2$ merge into a site $s_1s_2$, the new weights are given by $w_{new} (s_1s_2, \cdot) = w_{old} ( s_1, \cdot) + w_{old} (s_2 , \cdot)$. \end {itemize} Recall that it is not a priori clear that the weighted spanning forest on the structure graph is a tree, but along our proof, we will see that in fact, it is indeed almost surely the case, when one starts this dynamics with the random graph $\St (t)$.
+We are now ready to define the Markovian dynamics on the set of structure graphs.
+For a given $t$ and a given weighted graph $\St(t)$: \begin {itemize} \item First, sample a weighted free spanning forest on $\St(t)$, and for each edge of this forest, sample independently a uniform random variable on $[t,0]$ that indicates when this edge appears. \item Then, construct the graph at time $s \in [t,0]$ by contracting all edges that have appeared before time $s$, and using the addition rule for weights: when two sites $s_1$ and $s_2$ merge into a site $s_1s_2$, the new weights are given by $w_{new} (s_1s_2, \cdot) = w_{old} ( s_1, \cdot) + w_{old} (s_2 , \cdot)$. \end {itemize} Recall that it is not a priori clear that the weighted spanning forest on the structure graph is a tree, but along our proof, we will see that in fact, it is indeed almost surely the case, when one starts this dynamics with the random graph $\St (t)$.
 Moreover, weights can blow up under the dynamics, depending on initial conditions.
 That this does not happen when we initiate our dynamics with the structure graphs of our near-critical spanning forests is a consequence of the following Theorem \ref{main1}.

-In this way, one defines a process $(\tilde \St(s))_{s \in [t,0]}$ which is the evolution of this Markovian dynamics when applied to the random structure graph $\tilde \St (t) = \St (t)$.
+In this way, one defines a process $(\tilde \St(s))_{s \in [t,0]}$, which is the evolution of this Markovian dynamics when applied to the random structure graph $\tilde \St (t) = \St (t)$.
 The core of the matter is then to prove the following fact:

 \begin {thmm} The law of $(\tilde \St(s))_{ s \in [t,0]}$ is the same as that of $(\St (s))_{ s \in [t,0]}$. \end {thmm}

 In loose words, the scaling limit of the Markov dynamics on discrete structure graphs is Markov, and it is described by the simple process on continuous graphs that we have described above.
 Mind that the theorem is also valid when $\Omega$ is the full plane.